 - 1 Gallon Whole Raw Milk; may use pasteurized goat milk

-- 1/2 tsp. liquid rennet or 1/4 rennet tablet diluted in 1/4 cup cool, unchlorinated water
+- 1/2 tsp.
+Liquid Rennet or 1/4 rennet tablet diluted in 1/4 cup cool, unchlorinated water

-- 1/2 gallon water for brine (optional)
+- 1/2 Gallon Water for brine optional

 Instructions

 - Add the starter, stirring to combine.
-Cover and allow to the milk to ripen for 1 hour.
+Cover and allow the milk to ripen for 1 hour.

-- Cut the curd into 1/2-1-inch cubes.
+- Cut the curd into 1/2-1-inch cubes and allow to set undisturbed for 10 minutes.

 - Gently stir the curds for 20 minutes.